CryDotCom/Ono-Post-Extractor/README.md

 # Ono-Post-Extractor
 Extracts image and tag information , formats tags, and saves them to files

-# Random-E621-Artist-A1111

-Add random artist names to your prompt from over 700 Artists of E621.

-This code will add a new right-click context menu to Tampermonkey while on A1111.
+This code will add a new right-click context menu to Tampermonkey

 --------------------------------
 > [!TIP]